-- The procedure can be performed with local anaesthesia, intravenous sedation, monitored anaesthesia care or general anaesthesia. - 2.
-The procedure would be performed in lithotomy position. - The ultrasound probe (transducer) is lubricated and then placed into the rectum.
+- 1. The procedure can be performed with local anaesthesia, intravenous sedation or monitored anaesthesia care. - 2.
+The procedure may be performed in left lateral or lithotomy positions. - 3.
+The ultrasound probe (transducer) is lubricated and then placed into the rectum.
 Real-time images are produced from different angles which visualize the prostate features such as size, shape and structure. - 4.
-A biopsy needle will be passed through the perineal area to sample tissues in the prostate gland for laboratory testing. - 5.
-The number of tissue cores for a prostate biopsy varies according to the biopsy template.
+A biopsy needle will be passed through the ultrasound probe to get the samples of prostate tissue for laboratory testing. - 5.
+The number of tissue cores prostate biopsy varies according to biopsy template.